 I’m not a lawyer, but I have worked in policy and executive roles in the community legal sector for over 20 years, mainly in specialist consumer and debt legal services.
-Many of my colleagues are lawyers who specialise in credit, debt and consumer law, assisting clients by negotiation, in the Financial Ombudsman Service (FOS), and in courts and tribunals.
+Many of my colleagues are lawyers who specialise in credit, debt and consumer law, assisting clients by negotiation, in the Australian Financial Complaints Authority (AFCA, formerly Financial Ombudsman Service), and in courts and tribunals.

 DG has been teaching property investment and wealth strategies for some years.
 She says that after the global financial crisis she went from “many millions of dollars in wealth” to “many millions in debt”.
 Continue reading

 - ‘Damage waiver” in car hire contracts isn’t insurance, doesn’t cover some types of accidents and can leave drivers exposed to huge bills

 - Excess insurance may be of little, or no benefit, if the ‘damage waiver” doesn’t cover you

 - While many insurers sell “excess insurance”, I only found one which insured the whole vehicle.

 I don’t guarantee the accuracy of this information which is intended to provide general information only and does not constitute legal advice.
 The information relates to Australia.